mtkimmins/LTSDM_hack/README.md

 - open a cartridge with heat or solvent
 - document inside chip (photos and text)

+# TEST QUERIES
+- Can I turn the carousel <1 complete turn from the chip?

 # WORKING LOG
 **3 May 2025** -